 Following Heim et al. (1991), we refer to one part of the reciprocal as the distributor (e.g., English each and the other as the reciprocator (e.g., English other).
 Because in Telugu, the two elements share the same form, it is hard to tell which is the distributor and which is the reciprocator.
 A helpful hint might come from Icelandic, which also has case-copying reciprocals.
 The distributor is hvor and the reciprocator is annar.
-It is the distributor that agrees in case, while the reciprocator shows case independence, as shown in (103).
+It is the distributor that agrees in case, while the reciprocator shows case independence, as shown in (101).

-(103) þeir höfðu talað hvor um annan they.NOM.M.PL had talked each.NOM.M.SG about other.ACC.M.SG 'They had talked about each other.'
+(101) þeir höfðu talað hvor um annan they.NOM.M.PL had talked each.NOM.M.SG about other.ACC.M.SG 'They had talked about each other.'
 (Sigurðsson et al. 2020: ex.1)

 Hence, we will assume that this is also the case for Telugu: the distributor is the element that copies case and the reciprocator is the element that shows case independence.
-Beginning with Heim et al. (1991), it has been assumed (similar to the discussion of reflexives above) that in addition to the overt parts of the reciprocal that there is also a covert variable/empty category that is essential to the make up of reciprocals.
+Beginning with Heim et al. (1991), it has been assumed (similar to the discussion of reflexives above)

+that in addition to the overt parts of the reciprocal, there is also a covert variable/empty category that is essential to the make up of reciprocals.
 This is conveyed by the following assumption from Heim et al. 1991.

-(104) Syntactic assumption

-e of each is an anaphor; [e other] is an R-expression.
+(102) Syntactic assumption e of each is an anaphor; [e other] is an R-expression.
 (Heim et al. 1991: 73)

 Similar to Charnavel & Sportiche (to appeara) above, the empty category is assumed to be a trace of movement.
-The fact the case copying reciprocals can occur in coordinations once again speaks against the use of movement to create the variable.
+The fact the case-copying reciprocals can occur in coordinations once again speaks against the use of movement to create the variable.

-(105) vaļļa-ku rani-ante mariyu okkar-anțe okkari-ki išṭam 3PL-DAT rani-ANTE and one-ANTE one-DAT like 'They like Rani and each other.'
+(103) valla-ku rani-anțe mariyu okkar-anțe okkari-ki išțam 3PL-DAT rani-ANTE and one-ANTE one-DAT like 'They like Rani and each other.'

-We would like to suggest that once again that the variable is PRO and not a trace (cf. Déchaine & Wiltschko 2004, Labelle 2008: 847).
-This allows us to give a similar syntax to both complex reflexives and reciprocals in Telugu.
+We would like to suggest that once again the variable is PRO and not a trace (cf. Déchaine & Wiltschko 2004, Labelle 2008: 847).
+This allows us to give a similar syntax to both complex reflexives and reciprocals in Telugu.26

 With this structure, PRO can be transmitted case, similar to the CCR above, and the distributor can agree with it similar to the intensifier.
-The reiprocator then plays a similar role to the pronominal base where it has its case assigned via dependent case rules.
+The reciprocator then plays a similar role to the pronominal base where it has its case assigned via dependent case rules.

 As noted in the introduction, many languages show some sort of case agreement with the antecedent.
-While we leave investigation of many of these languages to further research, we like to suggest that our analysis can be extended to Icelandic.21.
-Like Telugu, the two parts of the Icelandic reciprocal can undergo movement together, as shown in (107).
+While we leave investigation of many of these languages to further research, we like to suggest that our analysis can be extended to Icelandic.27 Here we review the properties of the Icelandic reciprocal by reviewing data from Messick & Harðarson (2023).
+Like Telugu, the two parts of the Icelandic reciprocal can undergo movement together, as shown in (105).
 Note that since Icelandic is V2, whatever precedes the finite verb must be a single constituent.

-(107) hvor um annan, höfðu þeir talað each.NOM.M.SG about other.ACC.M.SG, had they.NOM.M.PL talked 'About each other, they had talked.'
-(Anonymized)
+(105) hvor um annan, höfðu þeir talað each.NOM.M.SG about other.ACC.M.SG, had they.NOM.M.PL talked 'About each other, they had talked.'
+(Messick & Harðarson 2023: ex.
+4b)

-The example in (107) also illustrates another common property between Icelandic and Telugu: notice that the adposition um comes in between the distributor hvor and the reciprocator annan.
+The example in (105) also illustrates another common property between Icelandic and Telugu: notice that the adposition um comes in between the distributor hvor and the reciprocator annan.
 The only difference being that Telugu being head final has postpositions while Icelandic has prepositions.
-We also see that case agreement between the antecedent and reciprocal can be established across an intervening NP, as shown in (108) (cf. (116a) in Telugu).
+We also see that case agreement between the antecedent and reciprocal can be established across an intervening NP, as shown in (106) (cf. (112a) in Telugu).